Ted Lasso: Season 2

 The second season was met with critical acclaim.
-Rotten Tomatoes reported an approval rating of 98% based on 124 reviews, with an average rating of 8.6/10.
+Rotten Tomatoes reported an approval rating of 98% based on 126 reviews, with an average rating of 8.6/10.
 The website's critics consensus reads, "As comforting as a buttery biscuit from a friend, Ted Lasso's sophomore season is a feel-good triumph that plays into the show's strengths while giving its supporting team more time on the pitch."
-Metacritic gave the second season a weighted average score of 85 out of 100 based on 35 reviews, indicating "universal acclaim".
+Metacritic gave the second season a weighted average score of 85 out of 100 based on 35 reviews.

 Season 3

-On Rotten Tomatoes, the season has an approval rating of 93% based on 71 reviews, with an average rating of 7.6/10.
+On Rotten Tomatoes, the season has an approval rating of 81% based on 207 reviews, with an average rating of 7.45/10.
 The website's critics consensus reads, "Ted Lasso's third and possibly final season takes time to find its footing, but patient viewers who believe will find that they appreciate Coach as much as ever."
-Metacritic gave the third season a weighted average score of 72 out of 100 based on 28 reviews, indicating "generally favorable reviews".
+Metacritic gave the third season a weighted average score of 73 out of 100 based on 31 reviews.

+Reception for the third season became progressively more mixed as it went on, with reviewers criticizing the extended episode runtimes, pacing, and characterization.
+A joint review published in Vulture described the third season as "bumbling", "tedious" and "discombobulated" compared to the first two, noting "a last-gap[sic] quality to these episodes and a hastiness to the storytelling that makes the show's internal world feel inexplicably small."
+The reviewers noted a decline across the season's various character arcs, which were said to "range from merely muddled to downright inexplicable", with particular criticism directed at Keeley and Nate's subplots.
+David Sims of The Atlantic felt the series had "devolv[ed] into ham-fisted, novelistic nonsense" in its pivot from its sitcom roots to a "prestige drama" in the third season.
+Sims lamented the hourlong episode runtimes, which he described as "a pure example of the excesses that can flourish on streaming television", and characterized the season overall as unfocused and lacking in conflict.
+Like Sims, Linda Holmes of NPR identified the season's separation of the cast as its primary weakness, suggesting that the series should "refocus on relationships" rather than give each character their own storyline.
+Jack King of GQ conversely felt the series had "markedly improved" in the third season, but found Sudeikis's "saccharine" lead character to be the "least interesting" part of the series.